 Seat Mii goes all-electric: everything you need to know

-Promising to be one of the most affordable EVs on sale, the Mii will offer a range of 161.5 miles thanks to the car’s 36.8kWh lithium-ion battery pack and provides 61kW of power and 212Nm of torque instantly.
-That means it can reach 31mph from a standstill in 3.9 seconds – perfect for jumping in and out of traffic.
+As one of the most affordable EVs on sale, the Mii provides 81hp coupled with 212Nm of instant torque.
+That means it can reach 31mph from a standstill in 3.9 seconds – perfect for zipping in and out of traffic.

 The Mii’s exterior has been subtly refreshed to go hand-in-hand with its all-electric credentials.
 This means there is electric lettering at the rear, electric stickers on the side and 16in alloy wheels.

 Inside, delicate changes include a new dashboard, ambient lighting, sporty and heated seats, and black sport leather steering wheel.
 In addition, the Mii electric includes safety technologies such as Lane Assist and traffic sign recognition and parking sensors as standard.